beads89/lang-project/README.md

 ## Description

 _This application asks the user a series of questions.
 Based on their answers, a programming language is suggested for them to learn.
 All questions and answers are not meant to be taken seriously.
-The purpose of this project is to apply the skills I learned in Week 2 of Epicodus._
+The purpose of this independent project is to apply the skills I learned in Week 2 of Epicodus._

 ## Technologies Used